 Mould should also be checked in vents, upholstery, and closets.
 Spores are very contagious and may quickly spread throughout a house.

-Although you may have removed the developing mould, spores may still be present inside the fibres.
+Although you may have removed the developing mold, spores may still be present inside the fibers.
 Mould may be kept at bay by vacuuming on a regular basis.

 Frequently Asked Questions